konLiogka/ODEPergasia/README.md

 # ODEPergasia
 Assignment for the course "Extraction and Information Mining"

-Written in python, using the libraries scikit learn for clustering and machine learning algorithms, matplotlib for showing graphs and visualising data and apyori for apriori algorithm.
+Written in python, using the libraries scikit learn for clustering and machine learning algorithms, matplotlib/seaborn for showing graphs and visualising data and apyori for apriori algorithm.

 # Task A - Imputation